 All of these plans include a free custom domain, SSL certificate, unlimited bandwidth and storage, SEO, templates, multiple contributors, mobile optimization, basic metrics, and Squarespace extensions.
 You can also get a free trial by signing up with your email address.
 That way you can evaluate what Squarespace offers and upgrade your order to your ideal subscription plans at a later time.

 Since Squarespace is a paid website, it has 24/7 customer support, and even with its ease of use, you may need help with certain things.
 Most of the time, you will get your question answered by a representative within an hour of submitting and can access them via email support or by live chat.
 Unfortunately, they are not reachable by phone.

 One downside to WordPress being free is that they don’t have dedicated customer support.
-WordPress’s CMS popularity is, in part, due to their communities’ supportive nature.
+In part, WordPress’s CMS popularity is due to their communities’ supportive nature.
 WordPress has support forums available to ask questions and get information from their volunteers.
-You can also sign up to attend a WordCamp or Meetups.
+You can also sign up to attend WordCamp or Meetups.
 They also have a database with blogs and tutorials about WordPress.

 When you are evaluating the difference between Squarespace vs. WordPress, it is easy to get overwhelmed by the amount of data involved with building a WordPress site.
 There is a steep learning curve for those who are new to WordPress.
 However, it is a flexible platform that is compatible with multiple devices and gets the job done.
 Complex themes and plugins are an essential aspect for many WordPress users.